royalapplications/docs/src/r2021/royalserver/introduction/how-is-royal-server-working.md

 Client devices like desktop computers running Royal TS/X or mobile devices running Royal TS for Android or iOS are accessing Royal Server over HTTP/S (possibly using a VPN tunnel).
 Royal Server itself is using different technologies to talk to the managed servers, depending on the used [component](./what-are-royal-server-components.md) and module.
 The Secure Gateway component is using a standards-based SSH connection.

-In order to configure managed servers, please check our [Configuration of a managed servers](./configuration-of-managed-servers.md) topic.
+In order to configure managed servers, please check the topic [Configuration of Managed Servers](./configuration.md#configuration-of-managed-servers).

 ## Under the hood